dr0l3/dr0l3.github.io/_posts/2023-03-12-chatgpt-going-forward.md

 - Instant inference
 - Can be run locally

-It is now cost-effective and simple to do this in the same sense that it is cost-effective and simple to compute PI to 10,000 decimals.
+It is now cost-effective and simple to build elaborate prompt scaffolds in the same sense that it is cost-effective and simple to compute PI to 10,000 decimals.
 What happens then?